qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/network_analysis.rst

     for pnt in p:
       rb.addPoint(pnt)

-And here is the same sample but using :func:`dikstra` method
+And here is the same sample but using :func:`dijkstra` method

 ::